aregtech/areg-sdk/README.md

 MSBuild .
 ```

-> 💡 For instructions on how to customize builds with `make` tool, kindly refer to the [Build with MSBuild](https://github.com/aregtech/areg-sdk/wiki/03.-Software-build#build-with-msbuild-areg-sdksln) Wiki page.
+> 💡 For instructions on how to customize builds with `MSBuild` tool, kindly refer to the [Build with MSBuild](https://github.com/aregtech/areg-sdk/wiki/03.-Software-build#build-with-msbuild-areg-sdksln) Wiki page.
 </details>

 ### Build with WSL